Mixing induced by Faraday surface waves: Numerical Framework

 \subsection{Instantaneous density profiles, mixed layer and mixing layer width}

-In the simulations, we may use the method proposed by~\cite{Tseng2001} to estimate the instantaneous density profiles, $\bar{\rho}(z,t)$, from the cumulative distribution function (CDF) of \(\rho(\vec{x},t)\) in space.
-This is the same density profile as the reference state of minimum potential energy obtained by allowing the fluid to stratify adiabatically~\citep{Winters_1995}.
-From these profiles, we take the position of the mixed layer from the peak in \((\bar{\rho}-\bar{\rho}_\mathrm{min})(\bar{\rho}_\mathrm{max}-\bar{\rho})\), while the interface width \(L(t)\) is calculated using the classical expression for a mixing layer width~\citep{Andrews1990}:
+In the experiments, density profiles were only measured at the beginning and at the end of each experiment where the fluid is at rest.
+In the simulations, the instantaneous density field $\rho(\vec{x},t)$ is available at all times, but is spatially distorted by surface-wave advection.
+In order to filter wave-induced distortions, we use the reference state of minimum potential energy~\citep{Winters_1995}, obtained by sorting fluid parcels by density, equivalent to an adiabatic restratification.
+By definition, this reference state is characterized by a monotonic density profile $\bar{\rho}(z,t)$, which has the same probability distribution as the instantaneous density field $\rho(\vec{x},t)$ and can therefore be computed from its cumulative distribution function~\citep{Tseng2001}.
+Additional details on this computation can be found in \cite{Castillo2016, Briard2019}.

-This definition of the mixing width \(L\) is convenient, in the sense that \(L\) at \((t=0)\) matches with \(L_\init\) used in \eqref{eq2.2}.
+Changes in $\bar{\rho}$ (and therefore in the background potential energy) reflect only irreversible mixing.
+From these profiles, we also identify the instantaneous depth of the mixed layer from the peak in \((\bar{\rho}-\bar{\rho}_\mathrm{min})(\bar{\rho}_\mathrm{max}-\bar{\rho})\), while the interface width \(L(t)\) is calculated using the classical expression for a mixing layer width from \cite{Andrews1990}: